CoryWBoris/AbletonAutoColor/README.md

 **Future Updates:**

-I will soon post a version on gumroad which will contain an interactable gui (fancy way of saying you can pick colors from a window).
+I will soon post a version on gumroad which will contain an interactable gui (non-coders: fancy way of saying you can pick colors from a window).
 For now, with just a tiny bit of typing, you can add the colors to the dictionary in this script.

 **Coffees Welcome!**